-In addition to the above modes governed by the motion of the total density, we further study the spin-dependent collective excitations, i.e., spin dipole and spin breathing modes, by introducing spin-dependent perturbations in Eq.~\eqref{eq:pertubation} and analyzing the related time-dependent observables.
-By perturbing the system with a small spin-dependent displacement $\sigma_z\delta x$, the spin dipole mode is excited that can be studied through the time evolution of the associated spin center-of-mass displacement $\left<\sigma_zx(t)\right>$ as shown in Fig.~\ref{fig:relativedynamics}(a).
-The inset shows its Fourier analysis $\tilde{f}(\omega)$ with some peaks indicating the existence of multiple modes in the related dynamics.
-Here, the highest peak corresponds to the spin dipole mode at $\omega_\mathrm{sd}=4.39\omega_x$, corresponding to an oscillation period of $T_\mathrm{sd} = 2\pi / \omega_\mathrm{sd} \approx 1.43/\omega_x$.
-This can be further verified by the spatiotemporal evolution of the spin density distribution $\delta n(x,t) = n_{\uparrow}(x,t) - n_{\downarrow}(x,t)$ in Fig.~\ref{fig:relativedynamics}(b).
-The relative motion between the two spin components leads to alternating high and low density differences at opposite ends of the cloud, and the higher-frequency modes give rise to small revisions in spin density.
-As a result, the spin density distribution exhibits a characteristic antisymmetric profile that oscillates periodically in time whose period agrees well with $T_\mathrm{sd}$ shown in a black dashed line.
+In addition to the above modes governed by the motion of the total density, we further study the spin-dependent collective excitations, i.e., spin-dipole and spin-breathing modes, by introducing spin-dependent perturbations in Eq.~\eqref{eq:pertubation} and analyzing the related time-dependent observables.
+By perturbing the system with a small spin-dependent displacement $\sigma_z\delta x$, the spin-dipole mode is excited and can be studied through the time evolution of the associated spin center-of-mass displacement $\left<\sigma_zx(t)\right>$, as shown in Fig.~\ref{fig:relativedynamics}(a).
+The inset shows its Fourier analysis $\tilde{f}(\omega)$, with some peaks indicating the existence of multiple modes in the related dynamics.
+Here, the highest peak corresponds to the spin-dipole mode at $\omega_\mathrm{sd}=4.39\omega_x$, corresponding to an oscillation period of $T_\mathrm{sd} = 2\pi / \omega_\mathrm{sd} \approx 1.43/\omega_x$.
+This can be further verified by the spatiotemporal evolution of the spin-density distribution $\delta n(x,t) = n_{\uparrow}(x,t) - n_{\downarrow}(x,t)$ in Fig.~\ref{fig:relativedynamics}(b).
+The relative motion between the two spin components leads to alternating high- and low-density differences at opposite ends of the cloud, and the higher-frequency modes give rise to small revisions in spin density.
+As a result, the spin-density distribution exhibits a characteristic antisymmetric profile that oscillates periodically in time whose period agrees well with $T_\mathrm{sd}$ shown as a black dashed line.
 Similarly, we excite the spin breathing mode by introducing a spin-dependent variation of the trapping frequency and show the evolution of the related spin squared radius $\left<\sigma_zx^2\right>$ in Fig.~\ref{fig:relativedynamics}(c).
-The inset reveals the spin breathing mode takes a frequency of $\omega_\mathrm{sb}=4.94\omega_x$.
+The inset reveals that the spin breathing mode takes a frequency of $\omega_\mathrm{sb}=4.94\omega_x$.
 This period $T_\mathrm{sb} = 2\pi / \omega_\mathrm{sb} \approx 1.27/\omega_x$ is further confirmed in the spatiotemporal spin density as shown by the black dashed line in Fig.~\ref{fig:relativedynamics}(d).
-The density of different spin components exhibits distinct alternating behaviors at the center and the tails, i.e., relative trends of expansion and contraction, with the difference in their relative motion reaching a maximum at the half-cycle and returning to a minimum at the full cycle.
-As a result, the middle and both end regions of the spin density distribution display structures with opposite signs that are symmetric about the origin $x=0$.
+The density of different spin components exhibits distinct alternating behaviors at the center and the tails, i.e., relative trends of expansion and contraction, with the difference in their relative motion reaching a maximum at the half cycle and returning to a minimum at the full cycle.
+As a result, the middle and both end regions of the spin-density distribution display structures with opposite signs that are symmetric about the origin $x=0$.